gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 ## Let's try to understand one RISC-V instruction

-In the following we are going to look at the `LW` instruction in the RISC-V and how it is specified, decoded, and executed in gem5.
+In the following we are going to look at the `LW` instruction in RISC-V and how it is specified, decoded, and executed in gem5.

 ---

 ## The RISC-V instruction formats

-To understand the RISC-V ISA, and how the gem5 RISC-V decoder works, we need to understand the base instruction formats.
+To understand the RISC-V ISA and how the gem5 RISC-V decoder works, we need to understand the base instruction formats.
 The base instruction formats are the R, I, S, B, U, and J types which use the following formats:

 ![55% bg](05-modeling-cores-img/riscv-32bit-inst-format.png)